Avisikta-Majumdar/Capstone-Project-Face-Emotion-Recognition/README.md

 ## Conclusion

 Finally I build the webapp and deployed which has training accuracy of 82% and test accuracy of 66% .

-If failed to access the website and just wanted to see how the webapp works, then visit this link:-  https://github.com/soumya1999rta/Face-Emotion-Recognition/blob/main/Face_Emotion_Recognition_Local_Demo_Video.mp4

 ## Some Real Life Learning from thing amazing project